-Cosmopolitanism derives from the Greek conjunction of 'cosmos' and 'polis', a linking up of the whole world and a 'membership' of a local life
+Cosmopolitanism derives from the Greek conjunction of 'cosmos' and 'polis', a linking up of the whole world and a 'membership' of a local life Yearbook of the Centre for Cosmopolitan Studies, 2017(3) 14

 (Rapport 2007a).
 With a cosmopolitan vision, one lives an individual life in one's particular way ('polis') and at the same time opens up to an appreciation of universal human conditions ('cosmos').
 As an ontological project, a cosmopolitan pursues the possibility of a bringing together of the two.
 That is, 'an attitude of openness to, tolerance toward, and a desire to comprehend, the standpoints of others and their ways of being' (Wardle 2015: 42).